frivajica/ignis-api/README.md

 	- `__YOUR_DATABASE_NAME__`
 	- `DATABASE_URL`
 	- `JWT_SECRET`
-2. Start the database by running `docker-compose up -d`.
+2. Start the database by running `yarn compose`.
 3. Start the server by running `yarn dev`.

+Note: You can also run `yarn compose-clean` to reset the docker-compose config.